 “Today I lead the school.
 Tomorrow my students will lead the world.” – a Principal

-Strong school leadership is essential and effective leadership positively influences student achievement.
-Research shows that effective principals have a great impact on not only student learning and attendance but also teacher satisfaction and retention.
+Strong and effective leadership positively influences student achievement.
+Great principals don’t only affect the students they oversee, but also teacher satisfaction and retention.
 However, recently there has been an uptick in principal turnover – which makes it paramount for K12 districts to focus on recruiting principals.

 Districts should create partnerships with local colleges and universities to drive the development of future administrators.
 Many school districts are already taking advantage of student teachers, and by prioritizing the development of these students, you’ll be able to see which ones could make great principals down the line.